Difficulty: Medium, Asked-in: Microsoft, Amazon, Goldman Sachs, Qualcomm, Bloomberg, Paytm

 }

-This is an excellent code to understand the analysis of iterative algorithm.
-To understand this better, let's visualize time complexity of each critical step and do the sum to calculate overall time complexity.
+This is an excellent code to understand the analysis of iterative algorithms.
+To understand this better, let's visualize the time complexity of each critical step and calculate the overall time complexity.

-If we observe closely, merging algorithm time complexity depends on the time complexity of merging loop where comparison, assignment, and increment are critical operations.
+Overall time complexity = O(1)+ O(n) + O(n) + O(n1) + O(n2) = O(n).
+If we observe closely, the merging algorithm time complexity depends on the time complexity of the merging loop where comparison, assignment, and increment are critical operations.
 There could be two different perspectives to understanding this analysis:

 Let's assume that T(n) is the worst-case time complexity of merge sort for n integers.
-When n > 1 (merge sort on single element takes constant time), we can break down the time complexities as follows:
+We can break down the time complexities as follows:

-For calculating T(n), we need to add time complexities of the divide, conquer, and combine part.
+To calculate T(n), we need to add up the time complexities of the divide, conquer, and combine parts:

 T(n) = O(1) + 2T(n/2) + O(n) = 2T(n/2) + O(n) = 2T(n/2) + cn